susannaliu0705/cbb752-zimmerone-projects/info.md

 ### First Meeting
 The first lecture will be held on Mon.
 Feb 1st, 2021.

-<del>### Snow Days (general policy)
-We have built into the class schedule the potential for snow days.
-To avoid last minute uncertainty and confusion, we will not wait until Yale officially closes the university for snow (which only happens in the most extreme of blizzards).
-If the weather looks particularly problematic a few days before (e.g., on Sat. for a Mon. class), we will preemptively cancel via the class email list, which means it important for all to be on this list.</del>

 ### Grading Policy
 We expect that this year the weighting scheme will be to a first approximation: